project-chip/matter.js/packages/matter-node.js/README_NEW.md

   * Add Binding cluster for all Simple Device types
   * Rework BitmapSchema (thanks to @AlCalzone)
   * Remove the Partials from Cluster by optimizing Merge type
+* May 12th
+  * Fix: Respond with Unsupported Command when a unknown command is received and log the error